Skip to content ↓

 Attendance register

 By law, all schools are required to keep an attendance register.
-The academy uses an electronic system (Arbor) to accurately record attendance and punctuality to every lesson on a daily basis.
+The academy uses an electronic system (ARBOR) to accurately record attendance and punctuality to every lesson on a daily basis.

 • Present